Jan 22, 2025

 With so much happening under the hood, can agents remain cost-effective and performant in real-world settings?
 As we’ve learned across engagements, what sets the best GenAI apps apart is that every node in the chain has been rigorously tested to optimize for cost and latency.

-Galileo aggregates the cost and latency of end-to-end traces while letting users drill down to find which node is causing cost spikes or slow downs.
-This enables developers to experiment and A/B test runs side-by-side.
-This makes it easier to ship reliable, efficient apps.
+Galileo aggregates the cost and latency of end-to-end traces while letting users drill down to find which node is causing cost spikes or slowdowns.
+This enables developers to experiment and run A/B test runs side-by-side, making it easier to ship reliable, efficient apps.

 Conclusion